Free Initial Assessment

 When a tenant has failed to pay rent, the forfeiture process does not have to be followed.
 A landlord can simply enter the premises after a specified period and change the locks.
 However, if you are a landlord considering this route, it is important to seek advice from a solicitor as this action is risky, and there can be legal consequences.

 Where a Section 146 notice is served, a tenant will be given a reasonable time period to put the breach right and pay any compensation due to the landlord.
-If the tenant fails to remedy the breach, then the landlord can start eviction proceedings through court.
+If the tenant fails to remedy the breach, then the landlord can start eviction proceedings through the court.

 How long does it take to evict a commercial tenant?

-The length of time it takes to evict a commercial tenant depends upon the route taken.
+The length of time it takes to evict a commercial tenant depends on the route taken.
 If locks are changed, it can take just days.
 If the matter goes to court, it can take several months.

 What are a tenant’s rights under forfeiture?